Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/From_Datapacks_to_Kore.md

 ## Why Kotlin (for datapack veterans)

 Kotlin does not replace Minecraft logic.
 It replaces fragile authoring workflows.
 Minecraft still runs generated `.mcfunction` and JSON.
 Kotlin gives you a safer, composable way to produce them.
+For the high-level pitch and a comparison with other generators, see [Why Kore](/docs/guides/why-kore).

 The practical gains for experienced datapack teams are: